GitMohit123/GitMohit123/README.md

-# 👾 Hi, I'm Mohit Jindal! 👾
+#  Hi, I'm Mohit Jindal!

-### A Full Stack Developer
+### I’m Mohit Jindal, Co-founder at Mirage & Co., which provides product innovation for B2B companies and startups.
+Besides my position, I'm a Full Stack Developer currently involved in building large-scale applications for Mirage & Co. and the field team of Google.

-From AWS integrations to React, Node.js, and everything in between, I'm on a never-ending quest to code the *next big thing*.
+I'm on a never-ending quest to code the *next big thing*.

 I turn ideas into tech gold, manage teams, and occasionally sprinkle my magic on cloud architectures.
 When I’m not coding, you’ll find me obsessing over product designs, scaling systems, or dreaming about the next tech disruption.